 The idea that our use of resources today should not impair the quality of life of future generations is a central goal of Comprehensive Plan 2040 and Blueprint Denver.
 Additionally, Denver's Office of Sustainability developed the city's 2020 Sustainability Goals through robust outreach efforts to residents, business leaders, nonprofits, and city agencies.

 Community engagement and feedback is the foundation of our planning processes.
 Both on a citywide and neighborhood level, our plans lay out a vision for the city and its neighborhoods, station areas and corridors driven by community input.
-City planners share information with the public and invite the public to share their ideas, questions and concerns at various stages of the process with the ultimate goal of engaging as many citizens as possible in an efficient, effective and timely manner.
+City planners share information with the public and invite the public to share their ideas, questions and concerns at various stages of the process with the ultimate goal of engaging as many community members as possible in an efficient, effective and timely manner.
 Outreach may include: